Probate Q&A Series

 Step 1: Open a Probate Estate

-First, file a petition in the Clerk of Superior Court in the county where the decedent lived.
-The court issues letters testamentary or letters of administration to the personal representative.
-This person holds authority to manage and sell estate assets under N.C.
-Gen. Stat. § 28A-25-3. (ncleg.gov/GS%2028A-25-3)
+First, file an application or petition with the Clerk of Superior Court in the county where the decedent lived.
+The clerk issues letters testamentary or letters of administration to the personal representative.
+This person holds authority to manage estate assets and may sell estate real property in the circumstances and manner authorized by law, including under N.C.
+Gen. Stat. § 28A-15-1 and Article 17 of Chapter 28A. (ncleg.gov/GS%2028A-25-3)

 Step 2: Identify Co-Owners and Confirm Ownership Shares